 5. The sons of Arah, seven hundred and seventy-five.

-6. The sons of Pahath-moab, the sons of Jeshua and Joab, two thousand eight hundred and twelve.
+6. The sons of Pahath-moab, of the sons of Jeshua and Joab, two thousand eight hundred and twelve.

 7. The sons of Elam, one thousand two hundred and fifty-four.